keentux/unified-kernel-image-tool/README.md

 ## I - Description

-Tool that regroup useful command dealing with the Unified Kernel Image (UKI) project.
+Tool that regroups useful command dealing with the Unified Kernel Image (UKI) project.
 Write in shell script, and adapted to the **packaging**.

 ## II - Installation